wasartin/littleWorkshopOfHorrors/referenceMats/books/unix.md

 # Notes from Unix Philosophy and The Cathedral vs the Bazaar

 ### 17 Rules of Unix Programming Philosophy
-01. Modularity: Write simple parts connected by clean interfaces.
+01. **Modularity**: Write simple parts connected by clean interfaces.

 02. Clarity: Clarity is better than cleverness.